 How to Make

-Heat the whipping cream and sugar over medium-medium high heat until it starts to boil.
-Once it’s boiling reduct the heat to medium and cook another 5-8 minutes, stirring consistently to make sure the cream doesn’t boil over.
+Heat: Heat the whipping cream and sugar over medium-medium high heat until it starts to boil.
+Once it’s boiling, reduce the heat to medium and cook another 5-8 minutes, stirring consistently to make sure the cream doesn’t boil over.

 You want to cook it down enough so that it is able to properly set and is not runny after it’s chilled.
 It should turn a slightly golden yellow color when it’s ready.

-Let cool about 15 -20 minutes.
+Add in the lemon juice.
+Turn off the heat and let cool about 10-15 minutes.
 It should be cool enough to handle, but still be very pourable.

 Storing and Make Ahead